Personal Data & Legal Basis

 Review Process

-Was collection reviewed?
-(IRB, ethics board, legal review)
+Oversight or approvals (IRB, ethics review, legal review)

 IRB-Approved Research